BBK-PiJ-2015-08/cw-cm/README.md

 * The above use my method changeFutureMeetingToPast (see below) for the conversion, avoiding duplicated code.
 * Neither getFutureMeetingList or getPastMeetingListFor will convert a FutureMeeting now in the past to a PastMeeting, but:
 * getFutureMeetingList will ignore any FutureMeetings that should now be in the past, not adding them to the list it returns
-* getPastMeetingListFor will include a PastMeeting equivalent of a FutureMeeting that should now be in the past, with empty notes, in the list it returns.

 ContactManagerImpl: getPastMeeting(int id)
 --------------